 Source:Eesti Rahvusringhääling (ERR)

-Another public holidays bill is currently in the pipeline (2011-05-17), one which would make Easter Monday a non-working public holiday in Estonia, beginning in 2012.
+Almost a decade ago (2011-05-17), Estonia's Centre Party had introduced legislation that would have made Easter Monday a non-working public holiday in Estonia, beginning in 2012.

 Links and References

-Below are links to the news stories referred to in the above "Estonian Bill To Add 2nd Christmas Public Holiday" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "Estonian Bill To Extend Easter Public Holidays" news story, as well as links to subsequents news stories which refer to the present news story.